Global rigidity of generic frameworks on the cylinder

-We first show that $(G,q)$ is infinitesimally rigid on the unit cylinder.
+We first show that $(G,q)$ is infinitesimally rigid on $\Y$.
 This follows from the facts that $G_1-v_2v_3$ is rigid and that $(G-v_0v_1,q)$ can be constructed from $(G_1-v_2v_3,p_1)$ by adding $v_0$ and $v_1$ as vertices of degree two at points which do not lie on the lines joining their two neighbours $v_2,v_3$.

 Now suppose $(\omega',\lambda')$ is a maximum rank equilibrium stress for $(G_1,p_1)$.
 Since $G_1-v_2v_3$ is rigid, we may suppose $(\omega',\lambda')$ has been chosen so that the stress value on $v_2v_3$ is non-zero and hence we may scale $(\omega',\lambda')$ so that $\omega'_{23}=-1$.
 We may combine $(\omega',\lambda')$ with the unique equilibrium stress for $(H,q|_H)$ which has stress value one on $v_2v_3$ to obtain the equilibrium stress $(\omega,\lambda)$ for $(G,q)$ on the unit cylinder defined by $\omega_f=\omega'_f$ for all $f\in E_1-v_2v_3$, $\lambda_i=\lambda'_i$ for all $4\leq i \leq n$, $\omega_{23}=0$, $\omega_{12}=1$, $\omega_{02}=-2z_3$, $\omega_{13}=\frac{1}{2y_3(z_3-1)}$, $\omega_{03}=-\frac{z_3}{z_3-1}=\omega_{01}$, $\lambda_2=\lambda'_2+2y_3-2$, $\lambda_3=\lambda'_3+\frac{y_3-1}{y_3(z_3-1)}$, $\lambda_1=\frac{y_3-1}{y_3(z_3-1)}$, and $\lambda_0=-\frac{2z_3(y_3-1)}{z_3-1}$.